 - Natural Disaster

 The Resilience Assessment Tool can be customized at any scale—from stand-alone museums to organizations housed within an existing academic building, such as the Goldstein housed within McNeal Hall and the College of Design on the University’s St. Paul campus.
 Nelson-Mayson noted that results from the workshop have proven particularly useful as they update their existing Disaster Plan, which was last completed nearly 15 years ago.

 “The workshop was an opportunity to look at ourselves in a neutral way and identify risks we may not have fully considered before,” Nelson-Mayson said.
 “Although many elements are already included in our Disaster Plan, other risks have changed over the years, such as cyber security as more data is stored digitally or building infrastructure that may have aged.”

 She also noted that the workshop helped strengthen communications with a broader campus network that included the Emergency Management, Police, and Facilities Department.

 “By including a broader spectrum of relevant participants in the planning process, we gained deeper insight into assessing potential risks and solutions,” Nelson-Mayson said.
 “The Resilience Assessment Tool is a valuable resource as we move forward with our updated Disaster Plan.”

-Roxanne Nelson, Ariane Laxo and Lin Nelson-Mayson will highlight the Goldstein Museum of Design in their upcoming program, “Resilient Design: Planning for the Unknown,” at Building Museums 2018, March 10.
+Roxanne Nelson, Ariane Laxo and Lin Nelson-Mayson highlighted the Goldstein Museum of Design in “Resilient Design: Planning for the Unknown” at Building Museums 2018, March 10.